Athlon007/MOP/PleaseReadMe.txt

 - Tangerine Pickup
 - Supercharger for Satsuma
 - ECU for Satsuma

-The mod will also work with other mods which are not on the list.
-If it isn't, please report that on GitHub, or one of the official mod hosting websites.
+- Gifu Addons

+If the mod is not listed, that DOES NOT mean it won't work!
+For more info, visit https://github.com/Athlon007/MOP/wiki/Mod-Compatibility.

+WARNING: This mod may or may not corrupt other mods.
+Use at your own risk!
-THIS MOD IS NOT COMPATIBLE WITH KRUFPS!
-Use only one of the mods.
+THIS MOD IS NOT COMPATIBLE WITH KRUFPS OR IMPROVEFPS!
+You need to remove them in order to use MOP.

 # CREDITS #